 Due to lower-than-expected population growth, some greenfield areas carry a higher level of risk in the short term due to high supply.
 A prime example of this is Melbourne - West with an addition of 18,829 houses expected over the next 24 months, being an uplift of 8.8 per cent of the established dwelling stock.
 However, while the short-term risk is elevated, over the medium to long term no dramatic price reductions are expected and houses still present a lower level of risk than that associated with high-rise units.

 As with Sydney, a clear distinction should be made between family-suitable apartments and units in popular areas with limited supply of units, to areas with a high supply of rental properties.

-Family-suitable apartments that are an affordable alternative to houses in the highly sought-after areas of Melbourne, such as the Inner East and the Inner South, are likely to enjoy good demand from home buyers and solid price increases.
+Family-suitable apartments that are an affordable alternative to houses in the highly sought-after areas of Melbourne, such as the Inner East and the Inner South, are likely to enjoy good demand from homebuyers and solid price increases.

-While buyer sentiment has improved substantially, the realisation of risks associated with high supply areas including price movements, and now high vacancy rates, make these properties, that are generally bought by investors, a high-risk endeavour.
-The risks associated with these areas is likely to be mitigated over time with increased population.
+While buyer sentiment has improved substantially, the realisation of risks associated with high supply areas including price movements, constructions defects, and now high vacancy rates, make these properties, that are generally bought by investors, a higher-risk endeavour.